apple/swift-embedded-examples/Sources/EmbeddedSwift/Documentation.docc/GuidedExamples/PicoGuide.md

 Install [CMake 3.29](https://cmake.org/) or newer.

-To test that you have all the neccessary parts installed, you can run the following commands in a terminal:
+To test that you have all the necessary parts installed, you can run the following commands in a terminal:

 ```shell
 $ swift --version